Caltrain: Legacy passenger cars

 Caltrain had 93 Nippon Sharyo bi-level Gallery-type cars and 41 Bombardier BiLevel Coaches in revenue service in 2017.
 Each revenue train consist was made up of a single type of car, i.e., the passenger cars in trains were either all gallery or all bilevel, never mixed.
 Of the Gallery cars, 66 were coaches and 27 were bike-accessible cab cars.
 Caltrans purchased the first 63 gallery cars in 1985 when it began subsidizing the commuter rail service.
 The other 30 were purchased by Caltrain in 2000, and the older cars were rebuilt by Nippon Sharyo around the same time.

 The first 17 Bombardier BiLevel Coaches were purchased as surplus from Sounder Commuter Rail in 2002, of which 10 are coaches, 5 are cab-bike cars, and 2 are cab-wheelchair cars.
 Caltrain purchased an additional eight cars in 2008 to meet short-term passenger growth and to increase spare ratio.
-These Bombardier cars were initially only used on Baby Bullet express trains, but now also used on limited-stop and local trains.
+These Bombardier cars were initially only used on Baby Bullet express trains, but were later also used on limited-stop and local trains.

 Caltrain bought 14 remanufactured Budd Rail Diesel Car ("Boise Budd") single-level cars from Virginia Railway Express around 2000 for use on Special-Event trains.
 A seven-car special train took fans to the first game at Pac Bell Park on March 31, 2000.
 The northbound train ran at an estimated 125% of capacity and skipped stops after Hillsdale because it was already well above seated capacity.
 These cars were sold in 2005 after Bombardier cars were delivered and are now in service on the Grand Canyon Railway.